watson-developer-cloud/assistant-with-discovery/README.md

 # Import a workspace
 </a>

-To use the app you're creating, you need to add a worksapce to your Conversation service.
+To use the app you're creating, you need to add a workspace to your Conversation service.
 A workspace is a container for all the artifacts that define the behavior of your service (ie: intents, entities and chat flows).
 For this sample app, a workspace is provided.

 For more information on workspaces, see the full  [Conversation service  documentation](http://www.ibm.com/watson/developercloud/doc/conversation/).